chpc-tech-eval/scc/tutorial1/README.md

 1. *Delete Volume on Instance Delete* is `No`, and
 1. *Volume Size (GB)* will be set when you configure the instance flavor.

-There are a number of considerations that must be taken into account when selecting a Linux Distribution that will be appropriate for your requirements and needs.
+There are a number of considerations that must be taken into account when selecting a Linux distribution that will be appropriate for your requirements and needs.
 [Since June 2017](https://www.top500.org/statistics/details/osfam/1/) **all** of the systems on the Top500 list make use of a Linux-based Operating System.
 Familiarity and proficiency with Linux-based operating systems and their derivatives is a mandatory requirement for gaining expertise in Software Development, Systems Administration and Networking.

 An argument could be made, that the best way to acquire Linux systems administration skills, is to make daily use of a Linux Distribution by running it on your personal laptop, desktop or workstation at home / school.